 Ryan would go on to finish his career with 324 wins and end up right where he belongs… In the Hall of Fame!

 We all know how hard it is to hit a home run in Major League Baseball.
 Hitting a home run, a single, a double and a triple in the same game is truly a rare feat.
 This accomplishment is known as “hitting for the cycle”.

 Today, in a 14-5 victory over the St. Louis Browns, Yankee legend and future Hall of Famer Lou Gehrig would accomplish this feat for the second time in his illustrious career.

 It would be the last time Gehrig would hit for the cycle.

 Today would be sad day in baseball history.

-Just 1 year after helping the Yankees to 2 straight World Series titles over the Los Angeles Dodgers, Yankees great Thurman Munson would die in a crash of his private plane in Canton, Oh.
+Just 1 year after helping the Yankees to 2 straight World Series titles over the Los Angeles Dodgers, Yankees great Thurman Munson would die in a crash in his private plane in Canton, Oh.

 Fans would honor Munson before the next days game against the O’s with a long standing ovation.